cloud-hypervisor/cloud-hypervisor/README.md

 In order to satisfy the design goal of having a high-performance, security-focused hypervisor the decision was made to use the [Rust](https://www.rust-lang.org/) programming language.
-The language's strong focus on memory and thread safety makes it an ideal candidate for implementing VMMs
+The language's strong focus on memory and thread safety makes it an ideal candidate for implementing VMMs.

 Instead of implementing the VMM components from scratch, Cloud Hypervisor is importing the [rust-vmm](https://github.com/rust-vmm) crates, and sharing code and architecture together with other VMMs like e.g. Amazon's [Firecracker](https://firecracker-microvm.github.io/)